MuhammadAbdullahWarraich/coroutines-library/README.md

 make
 ```

-> Note: The Makefile currently compiles tests and examples.
-Future versions will support building a static/shared library.

 ## Usage

 Include the libcoroutines.a file in your project directory(or maybe /usr/lib), include the header file in your project, and include the following directive in your C project: